 Louisiana Country Colorfest — Louisiana, MO

-The Louisiana Country Colorfest is packed full of fun events like a car show, a motorcycle show, baby show, and the new Pitmasters Challenge.
+The Louisiana Country Colorfest is packed full of fun events like a car show, a motorcycle show, and a Duck Race.
 The festival features live music and more than 100 food and craft vendors!
 Don’t miss the Colorfest Parade which is full of fun community floats.
 Visitors of all ages will find something to entertain and impress, getting in the spirit of fall!

 Fall Into Arts Festival — Kennett, MO